 The City also offers a pension benefit to Council members to further reduce potential financial barriers for those running for office.
 This benefit is calculated based on years of service at a rate guided by the Municipal Pension Plan.
 The start date for all Council members, including those re-elected, is the beginning of the next term.

 The BC Government passed the Pay Transparency Act in 2023.
-In accordance with this legislation, Coquitlam is:
+In accordance with this legislation, Coquitlam is: publishing salary ranges on all public job postings and has prepared an annual Pay Transparency Report.

 For learning resources related to truth and reconciliation, visit the City's reconciliation page.